-Where plans are required to be submitted and approved as part of the application for a Conditional Use Permit, the Board of Adjustments may authorize modifications of the original plans.
+Where plans are required to be submitted and approved as part of the application for a Special Use Permit, the Board of Adjustments may authorize modifications of the original plans.

-6.9 SUPPLEMENTAL REQUIREMENTS FOR CONDITIONAL USES
+6.9 SUPPLEMENTAL REQUIREMENTS FOR SPECIAL USES

 Specific Requirements: Site plans, in accordance with Section 2.2C of this Ordinance shall be submitted with the application.
-Also, site plans submitted for the purpose of obtaining a conditional use permit shall indicate the following (when applicable):
+Also, site plans submitted for the purpose of obtaining a Special Use permit shall indicate the following (when applicable):